-Create Your Own Standard of Having it All
+Career Success: Create Your Own Standard

-Markell R. Morris, Futures in Motion, Inc.
+by Markell R. Morris, Futures in Motion, Inc.

 Are you questioning your current career path?

 A conversation with a career changer reminded me of how so many professionals, especially women, struggle to measure up to the standard implied by "having it all."
-Having it all typically is understood to mean having a family that is awesome on every
+Having it all typically is understood to mean having a family that is awesome on every level and an exciting, thriving career with lots of recognition and money.

 If you’re trying to measure up to that standard- most likely without even realizing it- you may be feeling like somehow you’ve failed if that’s not your current reality.